 What powers the BYD Sealion 5?

 The 2026 BYD Sealion 5 is powered by the Chinese carmaker’s Super Hybrid DM-i system that combines an electric motor with a 1.5-litre petrol engine and a ‘Blade’ battery – as already found in the Sealion 6.
-But there will be some key differences between the two SUVs.
+But there are some key differences between the two SUVs.

-In overseas markets, where the Sealion 5 is now being launched (often under the Song Pro DM-i nameplate), the newcomer uses a naturally aspirated 1.5-litre four-cylinder ‘BYD476ZQA’ petrol engine that develops 78kW of power and 130Nm of torque.
+In Australia, the Sealion 5 uses a naturally aspirated 1.5-litre four-cylinder that develops 72kW of power and 122Nm of torque.
 The single permanent magnet synchronous electric motor produces a healthy 145kW and 300Nm.
+Combined power output is 156kW.

 The powertrain drives the front wheels via BYD’s ‘DHT30’ hybrid transmission and draws energy from a lithium iron phosphate (LFP) battery that’s offered in two capacities – 12.9kWh and 18.3kWh.

-With the 18.3kWh battery, the Sealion 5 has a claimed 100km EV-only range and official combined-cycle fuel economy of 4.5L/100km, allowing BYD to promote a theoretical driving range of up to 1030km on a single tank of fuel.
+With the 18.3kWh battery, the Sealion 5 has a claimed 100km EV-only range and official combined-cycle fuel economy of 4.6L/100km (when the battery state of charge is below 25%), allowing BYD to promote a theoretical driving range of up to 1030km on a single 52-litre tank of fuel.
 These figures are based on the lenient NEDC standard.

 What safety and technology features on BYD Sealion 5?

-The 2026 BYD Sealion 5 will have a comparable level of safety features to the Sealion 6 and lots of technology to appeal to buyers.
+The 2026 BYD Sealion 5 has a comparable level of safety features to the Sealion 6 and lots of technology to appeal to buyers.
 The Chinese carmaker has undertaken local testing in Australia that will hopefully translate to well-calibrated advanced driver assistance systems (ADAS) in the new SUV.

-Count on standard fitment of adaptive cruise control, various lane keeping aids, blind spot detection, driver attention monitoring, front/rear cross traffic alert and autonomous emergency braking.
-At least six airbags will be included, along with ISOFIX child restraint points for outboard rear seats, tyre pressure monitoring and rearview camera support – surround-view on the top-spec model, if not standard across the range.
+Standard ADAS includes adaptive cruise control, various lane keeping aids, blind spot detection, driver attention monitoring, front/rear cross traffic alert and autonomous emergency braking.
+Seven airbags are included, along with ISOFIX child restraint points for outboard rear seats, tyre pressure monitoring and rearview camera support – surround-view on the top-spec Sealion 5 Premium.

-The tech centrepiece will be a 12.8-inch rotating touchscreen with the usual accomplices such as FM and DAB digital radio, Apple CarPlay and Android Auto connectivity, Bluetooth and audio streaming, and voice control.
+The tech centrepiece is a 12.8-inch touchscreen on the Sealion 5 Premium, but this scales back to a 10.1-inch screen on the entry-level Essential.
+Both grades offer FM and DAB digital radio, Apple CarPlay and Android Auto connectivity, Bluetooth and audio streaming, voice control and 4G cloud services.

 An 8.8-inch digital instrument panel is also provided for the driver, while USB-A and USB-C ports are found in both the front and rear seat compartments.
-Wireless phone charging will be available, depending on the grade.
+Wireless phone charging (15W) is available on the Premium, but not Essential.

-More: EV vs PHEV vs Hybird - what's the difference and what's best?
+More: EV vs PHEV vs Hybrid - what's the difference and what's best?

 What cars, SUVs and utes does BYD sell in Australia?